-- Influenza activity (including influenza detections, outbreaks and hospitalizations) continued to increase mostly in the western and central provinces.
-Detections of other respiratory viruses were in keeping with their usual pattern of seasonal circulation. - So far this season, influenza A (H3N2) has been the most common type of influenza affecting Canadians.
-Among laboratory detections and hospitalizations, the majority of cases were 65 years of age and over. - 66 laboratory detections of influenza were reported in week 43 and the percentage of laboratory tests positive for influenza was 2.1%. - The national ILI consultation rate was 35.7 consultations per 1,000 patients' visits.
-The rates since mid-June have been above the expected range for this time of year.
-Two new influenza outbreaks were reported in long-term care facilities. - Antigenic characterization: The National Microbiology Laboratory has antigenically characterized 2 influenza viruses (1 H3N2 and 1 B), both were similar to the strains recommended by the WHO for the 2014-2015 seasonal influenza vaccine.
+- Overall influenza activity increased from the previous week with sporadic activity reported in 6 provinces and 1 territory.
+Low-level activity started earlier this season than in the previous 2 years, but the geographic spread of influenza is as expected, with regions of western and central Canada most affected to date. - So far this season, influenza A (H3N2) continues to be the most common type of influenza affecting Canadians.
+Among laboratory detections and hospitalizations, 40-50% of the cases were 65 years of age and over. - 143 laboratory detections of influenza were reported in week 46 and the percentage of laboratory tests positive for influenza was 4.6%. - The national ILI consultation rate was 41.1 consultations per 1,000 patients' visits.
+The rates this season have been highest among those under 20 years of age.
+Two new influenza outbreaks were reported in long-term care facilities and one outbreak of ILI was reported in a school. - Antigenic characterization: The National Microbiology Laboratory has antigenically characterized 20 influenza viruses (10 H3N2 and 10 B), 9 viruses were similar to the strains recommended by the WHO for the 2014-2015 seasonal influenza vaccine.